-But, in some cases, you may be able to keep going to your current provider to complete a treatment or to have treatment that was already scheduled.
+But in some cases, you may be able to keep going to your current provider to complete a treatment or to have treatment that was already scheduled.
 This is called continuity of care.

 If this situation applies to you, contact us for details.
-As long as the provider did not leave the network based on fraud, lack of quality standards, or our termination of the provider, you'll be able to receive transitional care from your provider for a period up to 90 days from when we notified you of their network status or the end of your treatment, whichever is sooner.
+If you are undergoing treatment for an acute or chronic condition and your provider didn't leave the network based on fraud or lack of quality standards, you'll be able to receive transitional care from your provider for a period up to 90 days from when we notified you of their network status or the end of your treatment, whichever is sooner.